ccarvel/digitalscholarship/step_1a_win_cli.md

 ---
 layout: default
 title: 1a.
-Set up Chocolatey package manager to add Python 3 and PIP 3 to your command line (PowerShell) using anaconda;
+Install Chocolatey, Python3 and Pip3 on Windows
-nav_order: 2.5
+nav_order: 3
 ---
 Install Chocolatey
 ------------------